 - Squealing or squeaking from your brakes

 When it’s time to replace your brakes, be sure to see your local independent car shop ASAP.
-The expert team at Naylor’s provides quality repair at reasonable prices and will work with you to set up a proactive maintenance plan that is affordable and will save money on major repairs.
+The expert team at Naylor’s provides quality repair at reasonable prices and will work with you to set up a proactive maintenance plan that is affordable and will save money on major repairs down the road.

-Proactive maintenance is the secret to keeping your car running and staying ahead of major issues that get expensive.
-From brakes to oil changes, invest in your vehicle by getting ahead of problems.
+Proactive maintenance is the secret to keeping your car running and staying ahead of major issues that get expensive, and this is how: